Changyu-Wu-CSYE6225/webapp/README.md

 ```

 ---
-Use Packer to create an AMI
+Use Packer to create an AMI (This part will be done in CI/CD)
 ```
 packer fmt ami.pkr.hcl && packer init ami.pkr.hcl && packer validate ami.pkr.hcl
 ```